Sly and the Family Stone: There's a Riot Goin' On (1971)

 In 1971, Sly and the Family Stone returned with a new single, "Family Affair", which became a number-one single on the Billboard Hot 100.
 "Family Affair" was the lead single from the band's long-awaited There's a Riot Goin' On.

 Instead of the optimistic, rock-laced soul that had characterized the Family Stone's 1960s output, There's a Riot Goin' On was urban blues, filled with dark instrumentation, filtered drum machine tracks, and plaintive vocals representing the hopelessness Sly and many other people were feeling in the early 1970s.
 The album is characterized by a significant amount of tape hiss – the result of Sly's extensive re-recording and overdubbing during production.
 Allegedly, most of the album's instrumentation is performed by Sly alone, who enlisted the Family Stone for some of the additional instrumental parts and friends such as Billy Preston, Ike Turner, and Bobby Womack for others. "(You Caught Me) Smilin'" and "Runnin' Away" were also released as singles, and performed well on the charts.

 After the release of Riot, additional lineup changes took place.
 In early 1972, reacting to Jerry Martini's probing about his share of the band's earnings, Sly hired saxophonist Pat Rizzo as a potential replacement though both ended up remaining in the band.
 Later that year, the tension between Sly Stone and Larry Graham reached its peak.
 A post-concert brawl broke out between the Graham and Sly entourages; Bubba Banks and Eddie Chin, having heard that Larry had hired a hit man to kill Sly, assaulted Graham's associates.
 Graham and his wife climbed out of a hotel window to escape, and Pat Rizzo gave them a ride to safety.
 Unable to continue working with Sly, Graham immediately quit the Family Stone and went on to start Graham Central Station, a successful band in the same vein as Sly and the Family Stone.
-Graham was replaced in the interim by Bobby Womack, and then by nineteen-year-old Rusty Allen.
+Graham was replaced in the interim by Bobby Womack, and then by nineteen-year-old Rustee Allen.